purva-thakre/purva-gsoc2021-blog/_posts/2021-07-23-two-qubit-two-level-unitary.markdown

 | $$U_1$$  | '00'                | '01'               |

-These gates can be decomposed via gray code ordering and decomposing a single qubit gate from the values at non-trivial indices (complete details for above gate to be added in another blog post).
+These gates can be decomposed via gray code ordering and decomposing a single qubit gate from the values at non-trivial indices (complete details for further gate decomposition to be added soon).

 **Note :** For now, there's no way to start a discussion under a blogpost.
 While